Sauerkraut

 image on the right: large stone in plastic bag weighing down plate.
 Beneath plate is cabbage leaves protecting the sauerkraut and preventing any from escaping to the surface.

 We have in the past found mold growing on the surface of the sauerkraut.
 Don’t panic.
 This is not rare, as mold typically forms when the cabbage isn’t fully submerged.
 Simply remove the offending pieces and re-ensure the rest is submerged.
 The sauerkraut is still fine being preserved by the lactic acid.
 Be smart though.
-Yes, a little mold that you can easily remove is not bad news, but a lotta mold that is affecting an inch or two into your sauerkraut is bad news.
+Yes, a little mold that you can easily remove is not bad news, but a lotta mold that is affecting an inch or more into your sauerkraut IS bad news.
 That would only happen if you’ve run out of brine.
-Perhaps your container was too full, and the bubble-over, took away too much of the liquid to keep the cabbage completely covered.
-Or perhaps it’s evaporated.
-Be proactive, if you’re running out of liquid, better to remove some cabbage to allow the remaining cabbage be fully submerged.
-You can always use the mild sauerkraut you’ve removed.
+Perhaps your container was too full and the bubble-over, took away too much of the liquid to keep the cabbage completely covered.
+Or perhaps it evaporated.
+Be proactive, if you’re running out of liquid you need to address it sooner than later.
+Better to remove some cabbage to allow the remaining cabbage be fully submerged.
+You can always eat the mild sauerkraut you’ve removed.
 Better that, than to risk harm to the batch with reduced liquid.

 Recipe: